generalcodingcollectibles

 Cartridges used to be the whole point.
 Now sometimes they’re just a receipt with extra steps.

 My old Nokia had Wi-Fi and could do some smart things, but most of the time it was just a solid little brick that worked offline and minded its own business.
-Now every launch event is full of magical features that depend on some cloud service quietly doing the real work somewhere else.
+I would install an app, and it would do its thing, all computing was local, all sales final.
+No subscription, no cloud accounts, the phone was doing the job I paid it to do.

 That means the feature is not really part of the device.
 It is part of a service attached to the device.
+So now your physical, actually super powerful phone, is just a license.
+Same as the plastic shell from Nintendo’s key card.

-The day the company kills that service, moves it behind a subscription tier, or decides only the new model deserves it, your very fancy hardware suddenly forgets how to do the thing from the commercial.
+That means that you pay full price for that new phone, with all of those awesome features, expecting to own these features, but then the day the company kills that service, moves it behind a subscription tier, or decides only the new model deserves it, your very fancy hardware suddenly forgets how to do the thing from the commercial.
 Congrats on the purchase.
 You bought a screen for a server.

-I am not a purist, just tired
+Boss, I am tired

 But I do think a few rules still make sense: